 You must be 17 years of age or above to take part in the half marathon and 18 years or above to take part in the marathon

 Arriving at the event in good time is your responsibility and participation in the event may be denied if you don't arrive within the publicised time, therefore missing registration and the race briefing.
 Circumstances beyond our control may cause the event to be modified, or postponed.
 If access to the planned course is restricted for any reason an alternative route may be used.
 If the event has to be postponed for any reason, we will attempt to arrange an alternative event, and you will be notified of the new date of the rearranged event.
 These terms and conditions will continue to apply to the rearranged event.
 A 50 % refund will be given if you do not wish to participate in the rearranged event.
 If the event has to be cancelled, participants will receive a refund of the event entry fee minus a 25 % deduction to cover administration costs.
+If you have already deferred from the previous year, a refund would not be available.

 Any personal belongings brought to an event are left entirely at your own risk - including in designated bag drop areas.
 You are advised to bring only necessary items and leave them securely locked in your car or in an agreed place/scenario with the event director for the duration of the event.